-- Remind children to drink while playing outside and apply more sunscreen as needed.
+- Remind children to drink the provided water while playing outside

-- Children need a firm approach to wearing proper clothing for the weather (they may want to play without coals, hats or mittens).
+- Children need a firm approach to wearing proper clothing for the weather (ie: may want to play without hats or mittens in the cold).

 - Dress infants/toddlers in lightweight cotton or cotton-like fabrics during the warmer months.